iframe-resizer/docs/src/content/docs/performance.md

 of the iframe's content.
 However, if their is content outside of the body, then _iframe-resizer_ has to fall back to checking the position of every element on the page.

-In some cases, such as anchoring content to the base of the iframe, this can prevent block the iframe from downsizing, as the content is now bound to the size of the window, rather than the document.
+In some cases, such as anchoring content to the base of the iframe, this can prevent the iframe from downsizing, as the content is now bound to the size of the window, rather than the document.

 To address the issues raised by content overflow, you have two options.